The Short Version: Artist/Musician/Filmmaker Ronnie Cramer has been active in the arts community for over

 Sixty also received the Gold Medal for Excellence at the 2011 Park City Film Music Festival.

-the Colony Short Film Festival, the North Wales Film Festival, the Colorado Film Awards, the ReelheART International Film Festival and others.
+the Colony Short Film Festival, the North Wales Film Festival, the Colorado Film Awards, the ReelheART International Film Festival and many others.

 Ronnie's films have appeared